 Santa Monica Farmers Market

-Located on a quiet street off of Lankershim Blvd., the NoHo Farmers Market features a diverse mix of fresh produce, pre-made foods, clothing, jewelry, and more.
+Located on a quiet street off Lankershim Blvd, the NoHo Farmers Market features a diverse mix of fresh produce, clothing, jewelry, and a Brooklyn-style bacon, egg, and cheese to kick off your morning.
 Here you’ll find everything from glowing blocks of Himalayan salt to blue sourdough made with pea flower and turmeric root, as well as tamales, premium seafood, kombucha, and beautifully potted plants.
-Open Saturdays, 9:30 am -2:30pm.
+Open Saturday, 9:30am-2:30pm.